 Yorkie shaking or trembling?
-How to read the situation
+How to read it

 Call a vet urgently if shaking comes with

-• Repeated vomiting, diarrhoea, bloating, pale gums, blue gums, or laboured breathing.
+- Repeated vomiting, diarrhoea, bloating, pale or blue gums, or laboured breathing.

-• Suspected poisoning, medication access, plant chewing, rat bait, chocolate, xylitol, cannabis, or household chemicals.
+- Suspected poisoning — medication, plants, rat bait, chocolate, xylitol, cannabis, or household chemicals.

-• A fall, rough play, a yelp, limping, hunched posture, crying, hiding, or signs of pain.
+- A fall, a yelp, limping, hunched posture, crying, hiding, or signs of pain.

 Less urgent possibilities

-• Cold weather, a wet coat after bathing, air conditioning, tiles, or lying on a cold floor.
+- Cold weather, a wet coat after bathing, air conditioning, tiles, or a cold floor.

-• Stress from visitors, travel, thunder, fireworks, grooming, a new home, or unfamiliar dogs.
+- Stress from visitors, travel, thunder, fireworks, grooming, or a new home.

-• Excitement or anticipation around food, walks, toys, car rides, or attention.
+- Excitement around food, walks, toys, car rides, or attention.

-• Mild nervousness in a dog that is otherwise bright, eating, drinking, walking, and behaving normally.
+- Mild nervousness in a dog that is otherwise bright, eating, drinking, and behaving normally.

 Look at the whole dog, not the tremble alone

 A Yorkie trembling for a few minutes after a bath is different from a Yorkie shaking, refusing food, and seeming weak.
-Tiny dogs have less physical reserve than larger breeds, so appetite, hydration, warmth, pain, and toxin risk matter more than they might appear at first.
+Tiny dogs have less physical reserve than larger breeds.
+Appetite, hydration, warmth, pain, and toxin risk matter more than they might appear at first.

 Safe first checks at home

-• Check for obvious injury, mouth pain, bloating, vomiting, diarrhoea, limping, or sensitivity when touched.
+- Check for obvious injury, mouth pain, bloating, vomiting, limping, or sensitivity when touched.

-• Write down when it started, what happened before it began, and whether symptoms are improving or worsening.
+- Write down when it started, what happened before, and whether symptoms are improving or getting worse.

 Useful details to give your vet

-• Your Yorkie's age, weight, usual appetite, known health conditions, and current medication.
+- Your Yorkie's age, weight, usual appetite, known conditions, and current medication.

-• Any recent food change, missed meal, vomiting, diarrhoea, grooming, travel, stress, or injury.
+- Any recent food change, missed meal, vomiting, grooming, travel, stress, or injury.

-• Possible access to toxins, plants, human medicine, bones, spoiled food, or household products.
+- Possible access to toxins, plants, human medicine, bones, or household products.

-• A short video of the shaking if it is safe to record without delaying care.
+- A short video of the shaking if you can record it without delaying care.

 Cold, stress, pain, and illness can look similar

 Cold shaking usually improves with gentle warmth and a calmer environment.
-Stress shaking often links to a clear trigger such as fireworks, grooming, visitors, car travel, or a new home.
-Pain-related shaking may appear with a hunched back, reluctance to move, yelping, hiding, or guarding a body area.
+Stress shaking often links to a clear trigger like fireworks, grooming, visitors, or a new home.
+Pain-related shaking may show up with a hunched back, reluctance to move, yelping, or guarding a body area.

-Illness-related trembling is more worrying when it appears with weakness, appetite loss, tummy symptoms, breathing changes, pale gums, unusual quietness, or a dog that simply seems “not right”.
-For rescue Yorkies and newly adopted dogs, do not assume every tremble is emotional.
-Stress is common, but so are dental pain, tummy upset, sore joints, previous neglect, and underlying conditions that need a vet's help.
+Illness-related trembling is more worrying when it appears with weakness, appetite loss, tummy symptoms, breathing changes, pale gums, or a dog that simply seems "not right."
+For rescue Yorkies and newly adopted dogs, do not assume every tremble is just nerves.
+Stress is common, but so are dental pain, tummy upset, sore joints, and underlying conditions that need a vet.

 For puppies and tiny Yorkies

 Puppies and very small Yorkies deserve extra caution.
 Shaking with missed meals, vomiting, diarrhoea, weakness, or unusual sleepiness can become serious quickly.
-Keep them warm and quiet, but do not wait long for a tiny or young dog to “sleep it off” if they are not eating or behaving normally.
+Keep them warm and quiet, but do not wait long for a tiny or young dog to "sleep it off."

 For rescue or newly rehomed Yorkies

-A newly rehomed Yorkie may tremble from uncertainty, noise, handling, or a new routine.
-Give a safe bed, predictable meals, gentle toileting breaks, and quiet time.
-If shaking continues once settled, or appears with appetite loss, pain, coughing, diarrhoea, vomiting, or weakness, treat it as a health check rather than just nerves.
+A newly rehomed Yorkie may tremble from uncertainty, noise, or a new routine.
+Give a safe bed, predictable meals, and quiet time.
+If shaking continues once settled, or appears with appetite loss, pain, coughing, or weakness, treat it as a health check rather than just nerves.

 When in doubt, make the vet call